ryyppy/flow-guide/README.md

 intentionally and get a grasp of how `flow`'s error messages lead you to your mistakes.

-The tutorial gradually introduces flow concepts file by file, so make sure to read the files in order.
+The tutorial gradually introduces flow concepts file by file (directory by directory), so make sure to read the files in order.
 Comments will lead you through the important sections of the code.
 To code grows while we introduce new concepts, sometimes we detach from previous examples, sometimes we built upon them.
 Don't get confused by previous examples, just concentrate on the current context (imports etc.) and you should be fine ;-)

+Tutorial Chapters:
+* 00 - Basics

 Enjoy!